This pork stew recipe is rich, flavorful and filled with delicious, summery, barbecue flavor!

 I really wanted to make some crock pot, BBQ flavored, pulled pork.
 In fact, it’s all I could think about for days.
 So finally, I gave into my lustful BBQ yearnings and broke out the crock pot.

 I was so certain that I knew what I was doing that I really didn’t pay attention to a thing I did.
 Needless to say, 8 hours later, I had a pot of stew/soup.
 Not pulled pork.
 But hey, why fix something if it isn’t broken?
 I ended up with nearly a full 5 quarts and it was almost gone by the next day (My family ate it all.
 I hadn’t had a single bite!).
 So yes, it’s good!

 And if you’ve made pulled pork in a crock pot before, I’d love some input.
 I’m completely baffled by the process.

-- 1 (16 ounce) jar clean BBQ sauce (I used one called, "Bone Suckin' Sauce" for this recipe.
-OrganicVille is also good.)
+- 16 oz. jar barbecue sauce (no sugar added - I used one called, "Bone Suckin' Sauce" for this recipe.
+OrganicVille is also good)

 Place all ingredients in a 5 quart (or larger) crock pot and cook on high for 6-8 hours.
-(Every crock pot cooks a bit different, so know your crock pot!)